Barbering Schools in New Jersey

 Once you start working as a barber in New Jersey, you’ll want to do everything you can to stay on top of renewal.
 Here’s the skinny on renewing in New Jersey: This must be done every two years in even-numbered years, and includes a fee of $60.
 This license renewal falls under the cosmetology license for this state.
 So you will have to visit the New Jersey State Board of Cosmetology for complete information.
 Continuing education courses are not a requirement for renewal.

-New Jersey Board of Cosmetology & Hairstyling
+Contact the New Jersey State Board of Barbering

-- PO Box 45003
+- PO Box 45003 Newark, NJ 07101

 New Jersey Barber Testing Portal